gabrielcerutti/torc-booklibrary/Torc.BookLibrary.API/README.md

 ```bash
 docker-compose -f docker-compose.infrastructure.yml up -d
 ```
-This command will start the SQL Server and Seq containers.
+This command will start the SQL Server, PostgreSQL and Seq containers.

 ### **2. Start the Backend API**
 The backend API will: